 Yoga or light stretching exercises: Can promote relaxation and reduce stress

-Everyday trick for the evening: Elevate your legs for 15-20 minutes while you relax.
-This supports lymphatic flow and can reduce leg swelling.
+Everyday tip for the evening: Elevate your legs for 15-20 minutes while you relax.
+This supports lymphatic return and can reduce swelling in the legs.

-Alternating cold water showers can stimulate circulation and activate the lymphatic system.
-Start with warm water and finish with a cold shower from your feet up.
+Contrast showers with cold water can stimulate circulation and activate the lymphatic system.
+Start with warm water and finish the shower with a cold rinse from the feet upwards.

-Dry brushing before showering can also stimulate the lymphatic system.
-Brush in circular motions from the extremities toward the heart.
+Dry brushing before the shower can also stimulate the lymph.
+Brush with circular motions from the extremities towards the heart.

 Natural helpers from the plant world